 … how could you unify these disparate interests hailing from distant shores without the carnage beneath the pot?
 It required violence, cruelty, and domination.
 That is the only way to make fuel of people.
 They must be broken into kindling that can be fed into a fire.

 One wonders, shudders really, at the ability to kill a child such as Emmett Till.
-Here was a 14-year-old black boy raised in Chicago, who allegedly failed to observe the rules of total Southern white domination and supposedly whistled at a white woman in a store in Money, Mississippi, in 1955.
+Here was a fourteen-year-old Black boy raised in Chicago, who allegedly failed to observe the rules of total Southern White domination and supposedly whistled at a White woman in a store in Money, Mississippi, in 1955.
 (The woman in question has since admitted that she completely fabricated a much more salacious version of the story she told then, with Till grabbing her, lewdly gesturing, and making obscene comments.)
 For this, Till was dragged from a relative’s home in the middle of the night and beaten so savagely that his face is not recognizable as belonging to a human boy.
 He was later shot in the head, and according to a New York Times report, “His body was tied with barbed wire to a cotton gin fan and thrown into the Tallahatchie River.”
-The shock and outrage that followed his murder has been credited with touching off the mid-20th century Civil Rights Movement.
-His admitted killers were never punished for their crimes, having been swiftly and summarily acquitted by an all-white Mississippi jury.
+The shock and outrage that followed his murder has been credited with touching off the mid-twentieth century Civil Rights Movement.
+His admitted killers were never punished for their crimes, having been swiftly and summarily acquitted by an all-White Mississippi jury.
 It is a story of international renown, but whether young Emmett whistled or not does not seem to me to be the vital question in this case.
-The question is, what was wrong with those two white men?
-Why did they feel the need to visit such unspeakable horrors on a child of 14?
+The question is, what was wrong with those two White men?
+Why did they feel the need to visit such unspeakable horrors on a child of fourteen?

 As recently as October of 2019, some 64 years after Emmett Till’s body was recovered from the Tallahatchie, a bulletproof glass encasement and security cameras were installed in response to the latest in a series of attacks on a memorial sign that marks the spot.